ZeNyfh/misc-scripts/README.md

 This originally started as one of my first python programming projects, but it has since been re-coded in java, I think batch at some point, C# for fun, and now C++, I want to attempt this in Assembly eventually.

 The reason why this actually exists is because I am a hoarder of files, I like to click download on funny/cool media I see, but this takes up precious storage space on my OS drive, so I move stuff to my other drives using this script.

+## Powershell

+### changeJava.ps1

+I remember this sort of worked, this is the Windows equivalent of changeJava.sh, I don't use Windows anymore however, this is here for archival purposes.
+Though, if you find this useful feel free to use it/add more to it with a PR. :)